Bank Reconciliation

 Open your bank statement or online account.
 Check to see if any transactions with a “Pending” status in your journal have now posted to your bank.
-If they have, update their statuses in your journal.
+If they have, update their statuses to "Posted" in your journal.

 Check to see if any transactions have posted to your bank that aren’t in your journal, such as a utility bill on auto-pay.
 Add any to your journal with a status of “Posted”:

-Then, go to the Reconciliation sheet.
+Go to the Reconciliation sheet.

 All bank accounts, such as checking, savings, certificate of deposit, etc. will be entered below along with their current bank balances.
 This will add all account balances to the Total Current Bank Balance.